isomerpages/moe-palmviewpri/_palm-view-experience/Student Wellbeing.md

 </tr>
 </tbody>
 </table>
-<p>Initiatives such as #SafePlace Student Wellness Week and recess activities
+<p>Initiatives such as #SafePlace Student Wellness Week and Recess Student
-promote emotional literacy and resilience, supported by PSLs, staff, and parents.
-Recess activities incorporate resources from the James Dyson Foundation (JDF) Science Challenge Cards in partnership with Dyson Singapore, with key well-being messages thoughtfully embedded into the activities.
+Well-being activities promote emotional literacy and resilience, supported by Peer Support Leaders, staff, and parents.
+Recess activities incorporate resources from the James Dyson Foundation (JDF) Science Challenge Cards, with key well-being messages thoughtfully embedded into the activities.
 Executive Functioning skills are taught to foster self-regulation, empathy, and flexible thinking.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>